ipfs/infra/README.md

 # infrastructure

-Repo to track code + issues relating to IPFS infrastructure for users + devs.
-This includes:

-Computing:
+This repository contains the technical infrastructure of the IPFS community.

-- Gateway nodes
+- Gateway (http://gateway.ipfs.io) and bootstrap nodes, in `solarnet/`
-- Bootstrap nodes
-- CI servers (jenkins, travis, etc)

-Communications:
-- Github repos
+- Seeding of $important objects, in `seeding/`

+Infrastructure that isn't contained yet:

-- IRC Channel
+- Pinbot
+- Web UI pinning / deployment
-- Mailing Lists
+- Sprintbot

-All of these may have their own repo eventually, but for now, here.